 “Time is the moving image of eternity”.

-Once, we fathomed eternity: both as an infinite temporal duration and as timelessness.
-Too much time has passed since we have only been able to speculate about it, only able to see the door of eternity from a more or less favorable position, with the silly illusion of being able to reach its handle.
-The same applies to the concept of infinity, we are no longer able to deeply understand and fathom the infinity of the Universe.
-Only a finite space is within the reach of our minds.
+Once we managed to fathom eternity, both as infinite temporal duration and as timelessness, whereas today we are only able to speculate about it, only able to see the door of eternity from a more or less favourable position, with the silly illusion of being able to reach its handle.
+The same applies to the concept of infinity, we are no longer able to inwardly realize and fathom the infinity of the Universe, and only a finite space is within the reach of our minds.

-It’s exactly here that lies the meaning of what Mircea Eliade called “nostalgia for paradise”, that is nothing else than the nostalgia for the Golden Age (i.e. the primordial state in which we fathomed eternity, since gold is a symbol of the metaphysical concept of “being”, which is not subject to the laws of the temporal becoming), the aspiration to regain an existence outside of time, as when men were unaware of it and, as a consequence, free from the terror and anguish of history.
-Here lies one of the deeper meanings of all religions, being one of their most important functions (reached through initiations, rituals, ceremonies and festivities) that of creating the momentary illusion that we are living once again that lost primordial condition to which we can not help but aspire, as a heartbreaking necessity that, if not satisfied, leads us to despair.
+It’s exactly here that lies the meaning of what Mircea Eliade called “nostalgia for paradise”, this being nothing but the nostalgia for the Golden Age (i.e. the primordial state of being in which we fathomed eternity, since gold is a symbol of the metaphysical concept of the atemporal being that is not subject to the laws of the temporal becoming), the aspiration to regain an existence outside of time, as when men were unaware of it and, consequently, free from the terror and anguish of history.
+Here lies one of the deeper meanings of all religions, one of their most important functions – achieved by means of initiations, rituals, festivities and ceremonies – being that of creating the momentary illusion for which we would once again be living that lost primordial condition to which we can not help but aspire, as a heartbreaking necessity that, if not satisfied, leads us to despair.

-If every now and then you find yourself immersed in similar thoughts, then maybe you will suffer, as a consequence, a sort of metaphysical vertigo/desperation: it’s the only way you have to find the answers you need, the only way to awake yourself!
+If every now and then you find yourselves immersed in similar thoughts then maybe you will suffer, consequently, a sort of metaphysical vertigo and desperation: it’s the only way you have to find the answers you need, the only way to reawaken yourselves!